Uniformizing complex ODEs and applications: Overview of methods, further results and background material

 Let us now begin to outline the structure of this paper.
 Consider a polynomial vector field $X$ on $\C^n$ and denote by $\cald$ the associated foliation induced on $\C P(n)$.
 Let $X_d$ stand for the top-degree homogeneous component of $X$ (having degree~$d \geq 2$) and suppose that $X_d$ is not a multiple of the radial vector field.
 Under this assumption, the foliation $\cald$ leaves the hyperplane at infinity $\Delta_{\infty} = \C P(n) \setminus \C^n$ invariant.
 In addition, and modulo a minor remark discussed in Section~3, this foliation coincides with the foliation induced on $\Delta_{\infty}$ by $X_d$.
-The latter foliation can alternatively be seen as follows.
-The homogeneous character of $X_d$ implies that the direction of $X_d$ is invariant by homotheties of $\C^n$.
-Thus these directions have a well-defined projection on the quotient space of $\C^n$ by radial lines, i.e. on $\C P(n-1)$.
-Naturally we have $\Delta_{\infty} \simeq \C P(n-1)$ and the two foliations in question turn out to coincide under this identification.
-Furthermore they also coincide with the foliation induced on the exceptional divisor $\Delta_0 \simeq \C P(n-1)$ by the punctual blow-up of $X_d$ at the origin.
+Alternatively, and modulo the natural identification $\Delta_{\infty} \simeq \C P(n-1)$, the foliation in question is simply given by the direction of $X_d$ projected on $\C P(n-1)$ viewed as the space of radial lines in $\C^n$ (note that $X_d$ is homogeneous and it is not a multiple of the radial vector field).
+Yet, a third way to see this foliation consists of noting that it coincides with the foliation induced on the exceptional divisor $\Delta_0 \simeq \C P(n-1)$ by the punctual blow-up of $X_d$ at the origin.
 The foliation associated to $X_d$ on $\C P (n)$ is going to be denoted by $\fol$ and its restriction to $\Delta_{\infty}$ by $\fol_{\infty}$.
 If $L_{\infty}$ is a leaf of $\fol_{\infty}$ then the ``cone over $L_{\infty}$'' is invariant by $\fol$.